Hoquiam River: Course

 The Hoquiam River rises in Grays Harbor County.
-It flows generally north to Hoquiam, where it empties into Grays Harbor, an estuary of the Pacific Ocean.
+It flows generally south to Hoquiam, where it empties into Grays Harbor, an estuary of the Pacific Ocean.
 The river has several significant tributaries, including the North, East, and Middle Forks, the Little Hoquiam River, and the North Fork Little Hoquiam River.
 These various tributaries unite near the coast, making the main stem Hoquiam River fairly short, relative to its tributaries.

-The East, West, and Middle Forks all originate north of Grays Harbor and flow generally north.
+The East, West, and Middle Forks all originate north of Grays Harbor and flow generally south.
 The East Fork Hoquiam River is the longest, at 22 mi long.
 It joins the West Fork to form the main stem Hoquiam River near Hoquiam and Aberdeen.
 The West Fork and Middle Fork are both 9 mi long.
 The West Fork is paralleled by U.S. Route 101.
 It joins the East Fork to form the main stem Hoquiam River.
 The Middle Fork is a tributary of the West Fork.

 The main stem Hoquiam River, formed by the confluence of the East and West Forks, flows generally west for 6 mi before emptying into Grays Harbor.

 Other tributaries include the Little Hoquiam River, which originates west of Hoquiam and flows east for 6 mi before joining the West Fork Hoquiam River just upstream from the confluence of the West and East Forks.
 The Little Hoquiam River's main tributary is the North Fork Little Hoquiam River, which is approximately as long as the Little Hoquiam River itself.